markturansky/kubernetes/docs/design/persistentdisks.md

     2. Future refactor -- remove attaching from GCEPersistentDisk, allow StorageAttachingController to attach the PD

-# Detailed Use Cases and System Effects
+# Use Cases and System Effects

 The following use cases intend to show the order of operations for creating and using persistent volumes as well as the components of the system that are responsible for each part of the work flow.
 Several use cases are provided to show how persistent volumes are requested, provisioned, secured, and potentially deleted.